Good 2 Eat: Creamy Chicken in White Wine Sauce

 Chopped fresh parsley, for serving

-Cut your chicken breasts in half lengthwise to make 4 thinner cutlets.
+Cut your chicken thighs in half lengthwise to make 4 thinner cutlets.
 Sprinkle them with Creole seasoning and garlic powder, then dredge them in flour so they’re nicely coated.

 Add the wine and chicken stock to the pan and let it bubble for about a minute.
 Stir to scrape up any bits from the bottom of the pan.